 There are no dangerous creatures in the Polish sea, but some of the over abundant algae in places can make swimming difficult.

 The Polish Baltic coast is approximately 528 kilometres (328 mi) long and extends from Świnoujście on the islands of Usedom and Wolin in the west to Krynica Morska on the Vistula Spit in the east.

 For the most part, Poland has a smooth coastline, which has been shaped by the continual movement of sand by currents and winds from west to east.
-This continual erosion and deposition has formed cliffs, dunes, and spits, many of which have migrated landwards to close off former lagoons, such as Łebsko Lake in Słowiński National Park.
+This continual erosion and deposition have formed cliffs, dunes, and spits, many of which have migrated landwards to close off former lagoons, such as Łebsko Lake in Słowiński National Park.

-Largest spits are Hel Peninsula and the Vistula Spit, largest Polish Baltic island is Wolin and the largest port cities are Gdynia, Gdańsk, Szczecin and Świnoujście.
+Largest spits are Hel Peninsula and the Vistula Spit, largest Polish Baltic Island is Wolin, and the largest port cities are Gdynia, Gdańsk, Szczecin and Świnoujście.

 Jurata is a popular seaside resort on the 35 km long Hel Peninsula, which separates the Bay of Puck from the Baltic Sea.

-Jurata was established in the interwar period (1928) as a Polish sea side resort, popular especially among Varsovians.
+Jurata was established in the interwar period (1928) as a Polish seaside resort, popular especially among Varsovians.
 Its name comes from the Lithuanian Goddess Jūratė which in Polish is spelled as Jurata.
 It’s easily reachable from Tricity by train, which takes approximately one hour.

 July and August are high season so make sure you book your accommodation in advance.

 Międzyzdroje is located on the western side of the Polish coast, close to the border with Germany and is often referred to as The Pearl of the Baltic.